perfact/zodbsync/README.md

 To allow developing multiple layers on the same development system, `record` should be changed to follow the following rules:

-- If a new object is found, it is recorded into the `workdir` of the layer that defines its parent.
+- If a new object is found, it is recorded into the `base_dir` of the layer that defines its parent.
 - If an object is changed, it is changed in the (top-most) layer that defined the object.